joergen7/pnet/README.md

 ## Usage

+### Installation

+You can install the pnet package from [Racket Packages](http://pkgs.racket-lang.org/) by entering on the command line

+    raco pkg install pnet

+### Controlling Petri nets

 The Petri net is specified by constructing a typed struct.
 The struct must be populated by both data and callback functions to determine the structure of the net as well as the behavior of the net as a Racket place.
 Then, this struct needs to be exported by a module so that it can be dynamically loaded upon starting the Petri net instance.

 Suppose, we have already created such a module and stored it in the module path `"git/pnet/cvm.rkt"`.
 We can start it by using the function `start-pnet-place` exported by the pnet library.